geko1981/FakeItEasy/Creating-Fakes.md

     var foo = A.Fake<IFoo>(x => x.Wrapping(wrapped));

 ##Unnatural fakes
-For those accustomed to Moq there is an alternative way of creating fakes through the "new Fake-syntax".
+For those accustomed to [Moq](http://www.moqthis.com/) there is an alternative way of creating fakes through the "new Fake-syntax".
 The fake provides a fluent interface for configuring the faked object:

     var fake = new Fake<IFoo>();
     fake.CallsTo(x => x.Bar("some argument")).Returns("some return value");

     var foo = fake.FakeObject;

+For an alternaive look at migrating from Moq to FakeItEasy, see Daniel Marbach's blog post that talks about [Migration from Moq to FakeItEasy with Resharper Search Patterns](http://www.planetgeek.ch/2013/07/18/migration-from-moq-to-fakeiteasy-with-resharper-search-patterns/).